actions/setup-python/README.md

 pypy-3.7-nightly # Python 3.7 and nightly PyPy
 ```

+Note: `pypy2` and `pypy3` are deprecated and are not available in newer images.
+Use the format above.

 # Using `setup-python` with a self hosted runner

 Python distributions are only available for the same [environments](https://github.com/actions/virtual-environments#available-environments) that GitHub Actions hosted environments are available for.
 If you are using an unsupported version of Ubuntu such as `19.04` or another Linux distribution such as Fedora, `setup-python` will not work.
 If you have a supported self-hosted runner and you would like to use `setup-python`, there are a few extra things you need to make sure are set up so that new versions of Python can be downloaded and configured on your runner.